router-protocol/router-chain-docs/docs/router-core/running-router-chain-locally.md

 ## Part 1: Config File Setup

-#### Step 1) Clone the Router chain repository
+#### Step 1) Clone the Router Chain repository
-Clone [this repo](https://github.com/router-protocol/routerchain-devops) to begin deploying the Router chain in your local system.
+Clone [this repo](https://github.com/router-protocol/routerchain-devops) to begin deploying the Router Chain in your local system.

 #### Step 2) Create a config file
 Run the command given below to create a config file from the existing template.